pinkeshroy/react-pwa/README.md

 # **Progressive Web Application (PWA) into a Trusted Web Activity (TWA) using Bubblewrap**

 Prerequisites
-  Before starting, ensure you have Node.js installed.
-You will also need the Java Development Kit (JDK) [Link](https://adoptium.net/en-GB/temurin/releases/?version=17&package=jdk) and the Android SDK command-line tools to proceed[Link](https://developer.android.com/studio#command-line-tools-only).
+- Before starting, ensure you have Node.js installed.
+- You will also need the Java Development Kit (JDK) [Link](https://adoptium.net/en-GB/temurin/releases/?version=17&package=jdk)
+- The Android SDK command-line tools to proceed[Link](https://developer.android.com/studio#command-line-tools-only).
-Also deploy your app on `netlify.com`  or somewhere as your choice
+- Also deploy your app on `netlify.com`  or somewhere as your choice

 ```
 1. Install Bubblewrap CLI